What Does Non-Ionizing Mean in Terahertz Devices?

 Disclaimer

 This page is for educational and informational purposes only.
-It is not medical advice, diagnosis, treatment guidance, radiation-safety clearance, disease-prevention guidance, dosage guidance, clinical protocol guidance, or a substitute for consultation with a qualified healthcare professional.
+It is not medical advice, diagnosis, treatment guidance, radiation-safety clearance, disease-prevention guidance, dosage guidance, exposure guidance, clinical protocol guidance, or a substitute for consultation with an appropriate qualified professional.

-The inclusion of non-ionizing radiation, terahertz frequency, device category, heat caution, eye caution, safety note, product category, source, or citation does not imply that any product prevents, treats, cures, repairs, detoxifies, or diagnoses any disease.
+The inclusion of non-ionizing radiation, terahertz terminology, frequency, device category, heat cautions, eye cautions, safety notes, product categories, sources, or citations does not imply that any product prevents, treats, cures, repairs, detoxifies, mitigates, or diagnoses disease.

-Always follow the instructions for your specific device and consult a qualified healthcare professional for personal medical questions.
+Always follow the instructions for your specific device and seek appropriate professional guidance for personal health or safety questions.